ramiawadallah/presenter/readme.md

 #### Creating Presenters

-A presenter should extend from `Awadallah\Presenter\AbstractPresenter`, however, it is *NOT* required, but highly recommended, as you'll have access to several methods and magic methods that provide some useful functionality.
+A presenter should extend from `Ramiawadallah\Presenter\AbstractPresenter`, however, it is *NOT* required, but highly recommended, as you'll have access to several methods and magic methods that provide some useful functionality.

 I like to keep my presenters within a `Presenters` folder, however, you may organize things in whichever way you prefer.